Answers to some of the most common questions I get about my guitars, ordering, etc.

 Can you install a pickup in my Dogwood guitar?

 Yes.
 I recommend the K&K Pure Mini due to the purity of tone and the light weight.
 Remember that it is not a good thing to add weight to the bridge area of a guitar, both from a tuning perspective as well as responsiveness.
 The Pure Mini effects neither weight or responsiveness in an appreciable way.
-Not true for most other bridge plate mounted pickups, including the popular LR Baggs Lyric and Anthem systems.
+Not true for most other bridge plate mounted pickups.
 If you want these installed, let me know up front so I can allow for the weight difference when tuning the top of your guitar during the build process.

 Do you ship?